 Postdoctoral Training, University of Washington, 1987-1992

-We are also seeking to increase understanding of cellular differentiation by studying mutants defective in cellular differentiation (dif).
-These mutants are expected to be affected in any of a variety of functions that may affect cell differentiation, cell cycle regulation, or cell communication (Mohideen et al. 2003).
-Since these and other experiments require knowledge of the normal gross and microscopic anatomy of the zebrafish, we are now generating a web-based histology and 3D anatomic atlas, currently being executed in collaboration with physicists at University of Chicago and Argonne National Laboratory.
-This will be the first full life-span atlas of this type (see zfatlas.psu.edu), which will provide a scaffold for gene expression and morphological morphological phenotypic data generated in our laboratory and globally.
+The life-span atlas of zebrafish (see zfatlas.psu.edu), will provide a scaffold for gene expression and morphological phenotypic data generated in our laboratory and globally.
 In recognition of important work being done on specific zebrafish organ systems around the world, we are welcoming contributions of glass slides and specimens to this effort.
 We will use scientifically and educationally useful comparisons between stages and organisms.
 Our goal is to provide a model system atlas with state-of-the-art quality and the most advanced and useful links to related information.
 Individuals will be able to use images from this resource, as long as permissions are requested and approved by email, and appropriate citations made.
 Instructions for acknowledgement of the origin of those images will be provided along with permissions.
-Support for this project has been provided to date by resources of the Jake Gittlen Cancer Research Foundation, and from the National Center for Research Resources at NIH.
-The results of this work will be integrated with the rich bioinformatics of the community zebrafish site, ZFIN (established by Monte Westerfield and colleagues at the University of Oregon).
-Plans are underway to expand the project to include comparisons with genetic, reverse genetic, and disease abnormalities, other types of imaging, cross-disciplinary development of new imaging technologies in collaboration with engineers and computer scientists, integration with the web sites of other model systems and disciplines, and to image organisms across phylogeny for basic characterization and for the development of the new field of phenomics.
+Support for this project has been provided to date by resources of the Jake Gittlen Cancer Research Foundation, the National Center for Research Resources at NIH, and Pennsylvania Tobacco Funds.
+We plan to expand the project to include comparisons with genetic, reverse genetic, and disease abnormalities, other types of imaging, cross-disciplinary development of new imaging technologies in collaboration with engineers and computer scientists, integration with the web sites of other model systems and disciplines, and to image organisms across phylogeny for basic characterization and for the development of the new field of phenomics.
 Genetic phenomics involves the defining of gene function through the study of the phenotypes of mutants.
 Chemical phenomics involves the defining of molecular, cellular and other organismal effects of chemicals on organisms.
 The size of the zebrafish makes it an ideal model vertebrate in which to define cellular change in the entire organism at resolutions that allow the characterization of changes in virtually any cell type.

 Click the "See All" links for more information and interactive visualizations!